 Where Calgary's Beltline Meets a Different Kind of Hotel Logic

 Calgary's hotel supply divides cleanly into two camps: the high-rise convention properties clustered around the downtown core, and a smaller cohort of design-led independents that draw their identity from the neighbourhoods they occupy rather than from brand standards.
-Hotel Arts, at 119 12th Avenue SW in the Beltline, belongs firmly to the second group.
+Hotel Arts is a 4-star hotel in Calgary's Beltline at 119 12th Avenue SW, with rooms from about US$166 a night.
+It belongs firmly to the second group.
 The Beltline itself is Calgary's densest urban neighbourhood, a grid of low-rise mixed-use blocks running south from the city centre that houses independent restaurants, galleries, and the kind of street-level texture that convention-district hotels rarely capture.
 Staying here means the city is immediately legible on foot, rather than mediated through a skybridge or a lobby-level Tim Hortons.

 The Physical Argument: Architecture and Interior Character